bixb922/umidiparser/README.md

 Once initialized, you can iterate through the events of the file or through the events of a certain track, see the iterator and the *play* method.

+## MidiFile constructor parameters

+### filename

+The name of a MIDI file, usually a .mid or .rtx MIDI file.
+The MIDI file will always be opened read only.

+### buffer_size=100

+The buffer size that will be allocated for each track. a value of zero means copy all tracks to RAM during processing.The default value is 100 bytes.

+In order to process files larger than the available RAM, *buffer_size=n* will allocate *n* bytes of buffer for each track, and read each tracks in *n* byte portions during the processing of the file, i.e. while iterating through the events.
+One file descriptor (one open file) will be used for each track, but the total RAM needed will be about buffer_size multiplied by the number of tracks of the MIDI file.

+A buffer size of less than 10 bytes will increase CPU overhead.
+A buffer size much larger than 100 will probably not give a relevant performance advantage, unless the device where the file resides is slow.

+If buffer_size=0, all tracks will be read to memory.
+This will need as much RAM as the file size of a complete MIDI file.
+In this case, the time needed to process each event will not depend on file access nd will be both faster and more dependable than using a buffer_size different to 0, if the device where the file resides is slow.

+The default value for buffer_size is 100 bytes.

+* reuse_event_object=False

+With the default value of False, for each step of the iteration a new MidiEvent is returned, this is, if you do:

+            for event in MidiFile("example.mid"):
+                ... process each event ...

+then in each iteration of the loop you get a new MidiEvent object.
+This is the normal and expected behavior for Python iterators.

+However, if you if you have little RAM or need higher processing speed use:

+    for event in MidiFile("example.mid", reuse_event_object=True):
+         ... process each event ....

+In this case, for each iteration of the loop, the same MidiEvent object is returned For each step of the loop, but it is overwritten with the new data.
+However, if you want to store an event for later use,  you'll have to make a deep copy using event.copy.

+All combinations of reuse_event_object and buffer_size are valid.

+Exceptions:

+The file must start with a standard MIDI file header (MThd), if not, a ValueError is raised.
+The MIDI header chunk must be at least 6 bytes long, or a ValueError is raised.
+ValueError is raised if no header present, or too short.
+ValueError is raised if the header contains SMPTE time codes (not supported).
+Chunks after the header that are not tracks identified with the Mark headerare ignored.

 ## MidiFile Methods